Feeds:

 October 10

 I made the drive down to Kingston to meet up with Ashley early this morning.
 After a quick introduction and a stop for gas, we headed northward to a favourite lake of hers.
-Arriving at the launch some twenty minutes later, we are joined at the ramp by Dale Minicola, CEO and President of Marine Central.
+Arriving at the launch some twenty minutes later, we are joined at the ramp by Dale Minicola, CEO and President of .
 Behind his tow vehicle was the “Charger” bass boats he carries.
 I gazed over with a slight hint of envy!

 After a few quick words and well-wishes, we set off in our prospective boats in search of some fish tales.
 Ashley and I take a short ride up the lake and stop at a point.
 Working out from it in the ultra-clear water, we begin tossing baits in the 8- to 15-foot depth range.
 It doesn’t take long for Ashley to connect with the first one of the day on her drop-shot rig.